Significant Accounting Policies

-The majority of the Company’s cash and cash equivalents and short-term bank deposits are deposited in major banks in Israel.
+The majority of the Group’s cash and cash equivalents are deposited in major banks in Israel.
 Deposits in Israel are not insured.
 Generally, these deposits may be withdrawn upon demand and therefore bear low risk.

-The Company’s trade receivables are derived from sales mainly in Israel, Europe and the US.
-Concentration of credit risk with respect to trade receivables is limited by ongoing credit evaluation and account monitoring procedures.
-The Company performs ongoing credit evaluations and establishes an allowance for doubtful accounts based on factors that may affect a customers’ ability to pay, such as known disputes, age of the receivable balance and past experience.
-Allowance for doubtful accounts amounted to $2,720 and $0 as of December 31, 2017 and 2016, respectively.
-The Company writes off receivables when they are deemed uncollectible, having exhausted all collection efforts.
+The Group’s accounts receivables are derived from sales mainly in Israel, Europe and the US.
+Concentration of credit risk with respect to accounts receivables is limited by ongoing credit evaluation and account monitoring procedures.
+The Group performs ongoing credit evaluations and establishes an allowance for doubtful accounts based on factors that may affect a customers’ ability to pay, such as known disputes, age of the receivable balance and past experience.
+Allowance for doubtful accounts amounted to $0 and $2,720 as of December 31, 2018 and 2017, respectively.
+The Group writes off receivables when they are deemed uncollectible, having exhausted all collection efforts.
 Actual collection experience may not meet expectations and may result in increased bad debt expense.

-Pursuant to Section 14 of Israel’s Severance Pay Law, 5723-1963 (“Section 14”), the Company’s employees, covered by this section, are entitled only to monthly deposits, at a rate of 8.33% of their monthly salary, made on their behalf by the Company to an Israeli insurance company.
-Payments in accordance with Section 14 release the Company from any future severance liabilities in respect of those employees.
-Neither severance pay liability nor severance pay fund under Section 14 for such employees is recorded on the Company’s balance sheet.
+Pursuant to Section 14 of Israel’s Severance Pay Law, 5723-1963 (“Section 14”), the Group’s Israeli employees, covered by this section, are entitled only to monthly deposits, at a rate of 8.33% of their monthly salary, made on their behalf by the Group to an Israeli insurance company.
+Payments in accordance with Section 14 release the Group from any future severance liabilities in respect of those employees.
+Neither severance pay liability nor severance pay fund under Section 14 for such employees is recorded on the Group’s consolidated balance sheets.

 The hierarchy is broken down into three levels based on the inputs as follows:

-In accordance with ASC 480, the Company measures its warrants to purchase the Company’s shares classified as liability and the capital note at fair value.
-The carrying amounts of cash, other current assets, trade payables and other accounts liabilities approximate their fair value due to the short-term maturity of such instruments.
+In accordance with ASC 480, the Group measures its warrants to purchase the Company’s ordinary shares classified as liability and the capital note at fair value.
+The carrying amounts of cash and cash equivalents, accounts receivables, other current assets, trade payables and other accounts liabilities approximate their fair value due to the short-term maturity of such instruments.

 The following table presents liabilities measured at fair value on a recurring basis as of December 31, 2017: